Somerville, Massachusetts: Bus

 Somerville has among the highest bus ridership in the Boston metro area.
 Nearly 40,000 passengers board the buses that pass through Somerville each day, and 15 MBTA bus routes operate in Somerville.

 Emergency services

 Somerville is protected by the 152 paid, professional firefighters of the city of Somerville Fire Department (SFD).
 The Somerville Fire Department currently operates out of five firehouses, located throughout the city, and operates five engine companies, three ladder companies, and one rescue company, commanded by an on-duty district chief and deputy chief each shift.
+Emergency Medical Services have been provided by Cataldo Ambulance Service, a private ambulance company, since it was founded as Somerville Ambulance Service in 1977.

 Waste

 The city provides contracted trash, single-stream recycling, yard waste, and hazardous waste pickup for residents in buildings with six or fewer units, and textile recycling pickup for all residents.
 Single-stream recycling materials are sent to the Casella Waste Systems processing facility in neighboring Charlestown.